Masdevallia/data-analysis-pipeline/README.md

 ## Ironhack's Data Analytics Bootcamp Project II: Web Data Pipeline

 ![Michelin Guide](/images/michelin_2.png)
+![Michelin Guide](/images/michelin_3.png)

-For this project, I started with a data set of my choice: [Michelin restaurants](https://www.kaggle.com/jackywang529/michelin-restaurants#three-stars-michelin-restaurants.csv).
+For this project, I started with a data set of my choice from [kaggle](https://www.kaggle.com/): [Michelin restaurants](https://www.kaggle.com/jackywang529/michelin-restaurants#three-stars-michelin-restaurants.csv).
 I imported it, used my data wrangling skills to clean it up and built a data pipeline that processes the data and produces a result.

-![Michelin Guide](/images/michelin_3.png)

 ### Methods: